lue-bird/elm-review-mini/README.md

   - Making the `elm-review` API much simpler
   - Getting familiar with the code so that my suggestions are more than my brain farts

+Note that directly back-porting these changes to `elm-review` is not a goal.
+Breaking changes etc are not avoided.

 > Below the original readme

 # elm-review